- Chart

 Disclaimers:

-This JSON output is for informational purposes only and does not constitute financial advice.
-Data presented may be estimates or projections and is subject to change.
+This JSON output is generated for informational purposes and does not constitute financial advice.
+Data presented may be subject to change and may not be exhaustive.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.